EXPLAINER: Federal charges against 3 cops in Floyd killing

 Associated Press

-MINNEAPOLIS (AP) — Three former officers who were with Derek Chauvin during the arrest that led to George Floyd’s killing face federal trial this week on charges they violated the Black man’s civil rights.
-Jury selection began Thursday in the federal case against J. Kueng, Thomas Lane and Tou Thao.
+MINNEAPOLIS (AP) — Three former officers who were with Derek Chauvin during the arrest that led to George Floyd’s killing face federal trial on charges they violated the Black man’s civil rights.
+A jury was selected Thursday in the federal case against J. Kueng, Thomas Lane and Tou Thao.
+Opening statements are set for Monday.

 WHAT HAPPENED?